pnwairfire/bluesky/bluesky/web/README.md

 ### POST /api/v1/run/

 This API requires posted JSON with two top level keys - 'modules' and 'fires'.
 The 'fires' key lists the one or more fires to process.
-The 'modules' key is the order specific list of modules to run on the fires.
+The 'modules' key is the order specific list of modules through which the fires should be run.

-What data is needed for each fire depends on what modules you're going to run.
+What data is needed for each fire depends on what modules are to be run.
-Generally, the further you are along hte pipeline of modules, the more data you need.
-(This is not entiredly true, since some data required by earlier steps can be dropped when you pipe the fire to later steps.)
+Generally, the further you are along the pipeline of modules, the more data you need.
+(This is not entiredly true, since some data required by earlier modules can be dropped when you pipe the fire data into later modules.)

 #### Example - running ```fuelbeds```, ```consumption```, and ```emissions```:

-This example requires very little data, since it's starting off with fuelbeds, one of the earlier modules in the pipeline.
+This example requires very little data, since it's starting off with ```fuelbeds```, one of the earlier modules in the pipeline.

     $ curl 'http://hostname/api/v1/run/' -H 'Content-Type: application/json' -d '